h8liu-archives/p8/README.md

 its code pieces are modularized, easy to understand, reason about and hence easy to maintain and reuse.
 In other words, code quality is over everything, all code pieces should present crystal clear human-understandable logic.
-Performance and size optimizations are almost always the last things that need to consider.
+Performance and size optimizations are almost always the last concerns.

 So, basically, this is like a minecraft game for a CS SysNet PhD (hopefully more insteresting and meaningful than those other computer games that ends up